Cold hardy cactus, succulents, and perennials for the rock gardening enthusiast.

 ( 208 ) 884-1251

 2 .
-Southeast, Great Plains, and Intermountain West = Areas 4.5 to 6.0 Kilowatts per hour, including the yellow and both light and dark orange shaded areas of the map.
-These areas will have limits on sun exposure with an emphasis on broken shade in the afternoon hours of the day when summer daytime highs are at their peak.
+Southeast, Great Plains, Intermountain West ( below 5000 feet ), & Desert Southwest ( above 5000 feet )= These areas can have limits on some plants in regards to sun exposure with an emphasis on broken shade in the afternoon hours of the day when summer daytime highs are at their peak.
 For these areas I would recommend a minimum of 6 hours ( sunrise to early afternoon ) of direct sunlight followed by some degree of light shading in the afternoon hours.

-3. Desert Southwest below 5000 feet= 6.0 Kilowatts per hour and above, represented on the map by the brown and red shades.
-For these areas, shade is more critical to avoid turning your plants into "crispy critters" during the summer with full sun being limited to the tallest species with all others needing some degree of shade during the entirety of the day.
-The exception is higher elevations above 5000 feet where cooler temperatures help offset the difference.
+3. Desert Southwest below 5000 feet= For these areas, partial to broken shade is more critical to prevent sunburn with full sun being limited to the tallest species and most others needing some degree of shade during most of the day.
+The exception is higher elevations above 5000 feet where cooler temperatures at night help offset the difference.

 Figure 1.
 Map provided by US Department of Energy - National Renewable Energy Laboratory ( NREL )

 Figure 2 - USDA Zone Hardiness Map by PRISM Climate Group.
 Oregon State University.

 Outside of the US, many semi-hardy cacti also come from northern Mexico and South America.
 In figure 3, a quick look at their native zones indicates that the semi-hardy species from these areas are a zone 9 or 8 at best, at least in general terms.
 The plants from these areas can experience hard frosts at night, but are typically offset by daytime temps well above freezing that moderates the overall median temperature and the plants are rarely frozen or completely frozen for very long.